CyVerse-learning-materials/neon_data_science/step1.rst

 *EZ Installation*
 ~~~~~~~~~~~~~~~~~

-For more details visit our [Data Science Quickstart Tutorial](https://cyverse-ez-quickstart.readthedocs-hosted.com/en/latest/) on using `ez`.
+For more details visit our `Data Science Quickstart Tutorial <https://cyverse-ez-quickstart.readthedocs-hosted.com/en/latest/>`_on using `ez`.
 There are instructions for `ez` installation of Docker, Singularity, and Anaconda.

 If you're on an instance which already has Anaconda installed, you'll still need to re-run `ez` to restart the Anaconda virtual enivronment.